tbwork/anole-config/README.md

 you just need to add #env:xxx at the beginning of the file.

 ## Reason 2
+Sometimes our configurations depend on another configuration.
+When we update one configuration, all other dependent configurations will be automatically updated.
+Anole natively supports this functionality.

+## Reason 3
 In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc . to develop applications rapidly.

 However, each framework has own configuration file, format, even the file-path and file-name, it would be annoying if you manage those files together.

 Anole-loader is a light framework to deal with this situation.
 By using it, you could manage all configurations together.

 # What does it support